Get-authlib-injector.md

 • yggdrasil-mock

-• Demo site for Yggdrasil server based on this project: auth-demo.yushi.moe
+• Demo site based on it: auth-demo.yushi.moe

 • BMCLAPI